Last Updated on 26 September 2024 by Cycloscope

 On My Way Hostel (35USD+ per night)

 For those on a budget, or just looking for a cool hostel vibe, On My Way Hotel is a very good option.
-Simply furnished, rooms at this hostel come with air conditioning, parquet flooring, desk, and personal reading light.
-Guests have access to a shared toilet and bathroom with shower facility.
+Simply furnished, rooms at this hostel come with air conditioning, parquet flooring, a desk, and personal reading light.
+Guests have access to a shared toilet and bathroom with a shower facility.

 The best Yangmingshan hiking trail – Mt.
 Qixing